Last Updated: February 2019

 You have the right to ask us not to use your personal data for marketing purposes.
 We will usually inform you (before collecting your data) if we intend to use your data for such purposes.
 You can exercise your right to prevent such processing by leaving certain boxes unticked on the forms we use to collect your data.
 You can also exercise the right at any time by contacting us to opt out of marketing communications at firstname.lastname@example.org or 020 7518 0000.
 You will need to indicate whether you wish to opt out of marketing communications from Caesars Entertainment UK casinos (this is the default choice) or from the entire Caesars Entertainment EMEA.

 If you prefer not to receive emails or SMS messages from Caesars Entertainment EMEA Group, you may contact us at email@example.com or 020 7518 0000 or click on the "unsubscribe" option found on the bottom of all our email and SMS marketing communications.

 You also have the right to object to us processing your other personal information, to have your information deleted and its processing restricted.
 You also have the right to access or correct the personal information that we collect.
 You have the right to receive your personal information in a structured and standard format.
 You may lodge a complaint with the competent data protection authority regarding the processing of your personal information.

 To protect the privacy and the security of your personal information, we may request information from you to enable us to confirm your identity and right to access such information, as well as to search for and provide you with the personal information we maintain.
 There are instances where applicable laws or regulatory requirements allow or require us to refuse to provide or delete some or all of the personal information that we maintain.

-Requests for your personal information should be made by completing and sending to us a subject access request form.
-All subject access requests need be made in writing (either by email or letter).
+Requests for your personal information should be made by completing and sending to us a Data Subject Access Request Form

 We will take all reasonable steps to ensure that your personal data is correct and up to date.